rigelrozanski/trackomatron/README.md

  - profile-deactivate Deactivate and existing profile
  - profile-edit       Edit an existing profile
  - profile-open       Open a profile for sending/receiving invoices

+One cool flag I will mention to check out is the `--sum` flag used for querying invoices.
+This flag allows you to generate a total of all the invoice amounts due between two parties.

 ### Testing
 Comprehensive testing is performed in bash scripts found in `test/` check them